GoDaddy Review: Cons (3) and Pros (4) for 2025

 GoDaddy might be popular among small business owners, but this doesn’t mean the platform is without drawbacks.

-The initial cost of the cheapest plan might look like a promising deal.
+The initial cost of the cheapest plan might look promising.
 But you’ll discover that the plan lacks key features like DDoS protection and free website migrations.

 Speaking of being blindsided, GoDaddy’s money-back guarantee could be clearer.
 If you opt for the annual plan, you’ll get a 30-day money-back guarantee.
 Choose the monthly plan and you’ll only have 48 hours to change your mind.